Information on the cases of Coronavirus (COVID-19) and number of deaths for Doncaster. This data will be updated on a weekly basis.

 - Regardless of the specific published numbers, it is very clear that there has been a significant growth in Doncaster’s numbers.
 This is in line with national and regional trends.
 The local growth in cases is concerning and Doncaster council and partners in the NHS and Social Care are working together to address these increases, both at a local level and across the borough.

 |Week number||Week ending||Confirmed cases|

 *To ensure cases remain low and to avoid any lockdown restrictions returning to Doncaster, we need to keep to the basics:

 - If we do get any symptoms we think might be Coronavirus, we need to book a test straight away.

 - The graph below shows weekly deaths in Doncaster and whether or not they are attributable to COVID 19.

 - We have also included a line of “expected deaths.”
 This shows the average number of deaths you would expect to see in Doncaster at this time of year.

 - The first death from COVID 19 was reported in Doncaster at the end of March.
-The data available in the public domain shows 262 people have died with the virus up until the week ending 10th July.

 |Week number||Week ending||COVID-19 deaths|